m4r35n357/VisualOptimizers/README.md

 Examples
 ```
-./cut-ackley-std 3 0 3 64 100 0 -5 5
+./cut-sphere-std 3 0 3 64 100 0 -5 5
-./cut-ackley-std 3 0 3 64 100 1 -5 5
+./cut-sphere-std 3 0 3 64 100 1 -5 5
-./cut-ackley-gl 3 0 3 64 100 0 -5 5
+./cut-sphere-gl 3 0 3 64 100 0 -5 5
 ```
 The OpenGL visualization shows both "clamped" and "un-clamped" variants regardless of parameter 6.
-Unclamped mode is represented by green particles in a red box, with the best point marked in red.
+Clamped mode (as described by the paper) is represented by green particles in a red box, with the best point marked in red.
-Clamped mode is represented by cyan particles in a magenta box, with the best point marked in magenta.
+Unlamped mode (my modification, which allows the box a degree of movement) is represented by cyan particles in a magenta box, with the best point marked in magenta.

 ##  Random Optimization